 What is behavior-based safety?

 Behavior-based safety (BBS) is an approach to improving performance and reducing the frequency of accidents and injuries.
-This is achieved by identifying the causes of unsafe behaviors and eliminating these unsafe behaviors through training, coaching, positive feedback, and recognition.
-Simply put, BBS attempts to “change the way people work”, much like other approaches such as layered process audits, 5s audits, or Kaizen events.
+The process identifies the causes of unsafe behaviors and eliminates them through training, coaching, positive feedback, and recognition.
+Simply put, BBS attempts to “change the way people work,” much like other approaches such as layered process audits, 5s audits, or Kaizen events.
 But BBS also adds a component that some of these other approaches don’t have.
 It addresses what we can refer to as the “softer” side of existing practices — specifically employee conduct, attitude, and collaboration.

 How do we define unsafe behavior?